 As I said, if you don’t want to hear any feedback, or know what your present challenges and problems are anyway, you wouldn’t want to use a tool like this.

 By the way, we’ve since introduced some measure of censorship.
 All entries are now automatically sent to our agile coaches who moderate them and remove unsuitable posts from the survey with a click of the mouse.
 They’re only meant to do that if personal attacks occur.
 And in the past twelve months, that hasn’t been the case.
 Maybe we’re special.
 But I don’t think so.
-Instead, if you find yourself hesitant to experiment, your organization may lack a solid belief in the people who work for it.
+If you find yourself hesitant to experiment, it may be that your organization lacks a solid belief in the people who work for it.

 Personally, I’m sure that you’ll also benefit from experiments at your company.
 Just don’t start with the one I just described.
 On the other hand, if you’ve already thought ahead and know that no one can fool you when it comes to agility, then give it a try.
 Whatever the case: you’re certain to learn a lot.